How to build communication skills with Autistic children

 Sanikan Wattanawongwan, Texas A&M University and J. Ganz, Texas A&M University

-We are researchers who coach parents to communicate with children with disabilities.
+We are Autism researchers who coach parents to communicate with children with disabilities.

-Here are five strategies families can use to help build communication skills with Autistic children, along with examples of how to use them.
+Here are five strategies families can use to help build Autism communication skills for children, along with examples of how to use them.

 Delicia, whose 3-year-old child, Pacho, has minimal verbal skills, motivates her child to speak by placing a cookie in a jar.
 Pacho can see the cookie but he cannot get it by himself.
 He has to ask for it.
 After Delicia teaches him how to ask for it, she will give him the cookie and praise him by saying “Good job telling me.”